 Courses Recently Taught

-This course provide students with critical frameworks for thinking about the social construction of gender at the personal and institutional levels.
+This course provides students with critical frameworks for thinking about the social construction of gender at the personal and institutional levels.
 Emphasis is placed on diverse women’s significant contributions to knowledge and culture; to other areas of gender studies, including men’s studies, family studies and the study of sexuality; and to the intersections of various forms of oppression both within and outside of the U.S. The course includes both scholarly as well as personal texts, visual as well as written text.
 This counts toward the introductory requirement for the major.
-This course paired with any other 0.5 unit WGS course counts toward the social science diversification requirement.
-No Prerequisites.
+This course paired with any other 0.5 unit WGS/GSS course counts toward the social science diversification requirement.
+No prerequisite.
 Offered every semester.

 This course provide students with critical frameworks for thinking about the social construction of gender at the personal and institutional levels.
 Emphasis is placed on diverse women’s significant contributions to knowledge and culture; to other areas of gender studies, including men’s studies, family studies and the study of sexuality; and to the intersections of various forms of oppression both within and outside of the U.S. The course includes both scholarly as well as personal texts, visual as well as written text.
 This counts toward the introductory requirement for the major.
 This course paired with any other 0.5 unit WGS course counts toward the social science diversification requirement.
 Offered every semester.